NataliaLamberova/NataliaLamberova.github.io/_pages/publications.md

 {% include base_path %}

-{% for post in site.publications reversed %}
+{% for the post in site.publications reversed %}
   {% include archive-single.html %}
 {% endfor %}